Menu

 Good to know: The Chora is car-free in the center β€” park at the edge and walk.
 Luggage transport through the lanes is part of the arrival.
 The monastery is a two-minute walk.
 Skala and its restaurants are about 15 minutes downhill (buses run regularly).

-Check prices for Archontariki on Booking.com
+Check prices for Archontariki on Booking.com, or compare options on Agoda.

 Pension Maria Pascalides